theshamelessdev/theshamelessdev.com/content/post/2020-05-04-raw-express-two-years-later.md

 app.listen(port, () => console.log(`Example app listening on port ${port}!`))
 ```

 Express is one of my favorite lib.
 Once comfortable with it powerful things can be built in a matter of minutes.
+And it's really quick to grasp.

 While it can basically do anything, the main drawback is the freedom it gives you (much like JS itself).